orb-community/orb-website/docs/guides/edge_networks.md

-# Configuring Observability for the Edge Networks
+# Configuring Observability for Edge Networks

 !!! info
     This is a general purpose monitoring configuration for Orb agents that can be used wherever observability of the network is required.